hajame/fullstackopen-2019.github.io/src/content/osa3/part3a.md

 </pre>

 <!-- ongelman syy selviää: muuttujassa _id_ on tallennettuna merkkijono '1' kun taas muistiinpanojen id:t ovat numeroita.
 Javascriptissä === vertailu katsoo kaikki eri tyyppiset arvot oletusarvoisesti erisuuriksi, joten 1 ei ole '1'. -->
 The cause of the bug becomes clear.
 The _id_ variable contains a string '1', whereas the id's of notes are integers.
-In JavaScript the "triple equals" comparison === considers all values of different types to not be equal by default, meaning that 1 is not '1'.
+In JavaScript, the "triple equals" comparison === considers all values of different types to not be equal by default, meaning that 1 is not '1'.

 <!-- Korjataan ongelma, muuttamalla parametrina oleva merkkijonomuotoinen id [numeroksi](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number): -->
 Let's fix the issue by changing the id parameter from a string into a [number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number):